Let Indopacificimages’ Complete Guide to Diving Port Moresby help you plan your trip to, or through, the capital of PNG.

 Or make the most of the situation and sample the surprisingly good diving to be had around Port Moresby!

 The sections below describe specific aspects, areas and dive sites of Port Moresby.
-Please use the links provided to explore the Complete Guide to Diving Port Moresby and learn a bit more about the capital of Papua New Guinea.
+Please use the links provided to explore the Complete Guide to Diving Port Moresby and learn a bit more about the capital of PNG.
 If you don’t find what you are looking for I am good to answer questions through the Contact page.
 But please read the content first….

 Diving Port Moresby

-Overshadowed and usually overlooked by divers passing through on their way to Milne Bay, Kimbe Bay in New Britain or Kavieng in New Ireland province.
+Port Moresby is usually completely overlooked by divers passing through on their way to Milne Bay, Kimbe Bay or Kavieng.

 But contrary to what you might expect so close to a capital city, there really is some very good diving in the Moresby area – Read more…